coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 The layer that gets value from us is the **Input Layer**.

 The layer of Neurons that hold the output values by the network is the **Output Layer**.
 It can have any number of Neurons.
 In the picture above there is only one neuron in the output layer.

-The Un-activated value of a neuron is generally referred to as **Logits**.
-For Example, In the last post, we talked about Relu activation being applied to weighted sum if we do not apply that relu the results we have are called logit.

 ### Some Properties of Layers